Dubai Is Excess In The Best & Worst Ways

 The skyscrapers.

-Even the air somehow feels bigger there.
+Even the empty space between buildings somehow feels oversized.

 The desert stretches endlessly beyond the skyline.